2001 Mnet Music Video Festival

-The 2001 Mnet Music Video Festival (MMF) was the third of the annual music awards in Seoul, South Korea that took place on November 23, 2001, at the Little Angels Arts Center.
+The 2001 Mnet Music Video Festival (MMF) took place on November 23, 2001 at the Little Angels Arts Center in Seoul, South Korea.
+The ceremony was hosted by actor-singer Cha Tae-hyun and actress Song Hye-kyo.
+The show's most-awarded artist was Wax who won two awards out of her three nominations.

-Leading the nominees was Wax with three nominations.
-By the end of the ceremony, Wax was the only one to receive multiple awards, which is 2 out of her three nominations.

 Background

-The award-giving body continued to use the name "M.net Korean Music Festival" (MKMF) for the third time.
+The award-giving body continued to use the name M.net Korean Music Festival (MKMF) for the third time.
 It was also the third time for the event to take place at the Little Angels Arts Center, Seoul, South Korea.
-On the other hand, Cha Tae-hyun hosted the event for two consecutive times already.
-The grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year, without the nominees.
+Actor and singer Cha Tae-hyun hosted the event for the second consecutive year.
+The Grand Prize (Daesang) were the Best Popular Music Video Award and Music Video of the Year.